Design leadership through mentoring and capability building.

 Unclear ownership and growing friction

-Ways of working under strain
+Ways of working under strain.

 Design practice was fragmented across tools, processes, and expectations, with no established product-led way of working to support consistent decision-making or collaboration.

 A senior creative was stepping into a UX leadership role at a time when product thinking was still emerging within the organisation.
-Alongside continuing to deliver day-to-day work, they were expected to help introduce new ways of working — from user-led thinking and data-informed decisions, to clearer collaboration with product and engineering.
+Alongside continuing to deliver day-to-day work, they were expected to introduce new ways of working — from user-led thinking and data-informed decisions, to clearer collaboration with product and engineering.

-Commercial priorities often drove ad-hoc changes late in the process.
-Components and flows were introduced reactively to meet short-term goals, with limited opportunity for iteration once work was live.
-Ownership felt unclear, and relationships between e-commerce, creative, and delivery teams were already under pressure due to previous handover-heavy processes and misaligned expectations.
+This transition exposed underlying strain in how teams operated together.
+Commercial priorities often drove ad-hoc changes late in the process, while components and flows were introduced reactively to meet short-term goals, with limited opportunity for iteration once work went live.
+Ownership felt unclear, and relationships between e-commerce, creative, and delivery teams were already under pressure from handover-heavy processes and misaligned expectations.

 Tooling and process fragmentation compounded this.
 Multiple design tools were used in parallel, documentation was inconsistent, and there were no shared standards to act as reference points.
 This made it difficult to build confidence — both in decision-making and in conversations with product, engineering, and stakeholders.

-The Challenge
+The challenge.

 Framing the opportunity